About GDS

 About David McCormack

-David McCormack started playing disc golf in 1975 at St. Thomas More grade school before the modern disc golf basket was invented.
-He designed his first object course around his neighborhood that very same year at the age of 11.
-He created his first real course, using trees as targets, in 1976 at Endicott Park (baskets were added in 1996).
-His first basket course was a collaborative effort with Mark Ackerson, Bob Waidman, Bily Downs, among others, at Creve Coeur Park in 1990.
+David McCormack started playing disc golf in 1975 at St. Thomas More grade school, before the modern disc golf basket was invented.
+That same year, at the age of 11, he designed his first object course around his neighborhood.
+In 1976, he created his first real course at Endicott Park, using trees as targets until baskets were added two decades later.
+His first permanent basket course was installed in 1990 through a collaborative effort with Mark Ackerson, Bob Waidman, Billy Downs, and several others.

 History of Gateway Disc Sports